-3. MARTIN LUTHER KING JR.'S BIRTHDAY and DAY AFTER THANKSGIVING
+3. DAY AFTER THANKSGIVING

-Effective on and after January 1, 2001, Martin Luther King Jr.'s Birthday, the third Monday in January, and effective July 1, 2013 the Day After Thanksgiving, shall be observed by State offices except those operations which must maintain essential services.
-Subject to the operating needs of any department or agency, leave without loss of pay may be granted on that day and treated as follows:
+Subject to the operating needs of any department or agency, leave without loss of pay shall be granted on the day after Thanksgiving Day, and treated as follows:

+(1) Such day shall not be considered as a holiday under this Article; provided, however,

-- (1) Leave granted shall be considered as time actually worked for the purpose of determining eligibility for overtime compensation; - (2) Employees who are required to work that day will receive up to eight (8) hours (on an hour-for-hour basis) compensatory time off in addition to regular pay for that day; - (3) Employees who have that day as a regularly scheduled day off and do not work, shall receive up to eight (8) hours (on an hour-for-hour basis) compensatory time off; - (4) Part-time employees will receive compensatory time off for this day in direct proportion to the normal number of scheduled work hours in a pay period. - (5) The provisions of Sections 7 and 8(c) of this Article shall apply to this holiday.
+(2) Leave granted shall be considered as time actually worked for the purpose of determining eligibility for overtime compensation.
+Employees who work on that day will get up to eight (8) hours (hour for hour) compensatory time off above minimum regular pay.

+(3) Employees who have that day as a regularly scheduled day off and do not work shall receive up to eight (8) hours compensatory time off.

+(4) The provisions of Sections 9 and 10(c) apply to the day after Thanksgiving.

-4. ADMINISTRATIVE DECLARATION
+5. ADMINISTRATIVE DECLARATION